fsu-kevin/linode-infra/README.md

 # linode-infra

-A browser-based infrastructure provisioning portal for Akamai Cloud (Linode).
+A browser based infrastructure provisioning portal for Akamai Cloud (Linode).
 Pick a VM template, fill in a few fields, and get a hardened server running in under 60 seconds with the firewall, fail2ban, and SSH hardening already taken care of.

 I built this because every time I spun up a VM manually, something was different.
 Firewall rules got forgotten. fail2ban never got installed.
 SSH stayed wide open.
 This portal makes the secure path the default.